 With our suppliers

-• diversifying sourcing practices by helping to improve the Group’s regional and environmental footprint.
+- to diversify sourcing, contributing to improvements in the Group’s regional and environmental footprint.

-This programme follows on from the implementation of internal guidelines on “Responsible Sourcing Practices”, as appended to the Global Agreement on Fundamental Rights signed in June 2015 with UNI Global Union, demonstrating the Group’s intention to apply it across all its entities”.
+This programme follows on from the “Responsible Sourcing Practices” internal guideline, as appended to the Global Agreement on Fundamental Rights signed in June 2015 with UNI Global Union.
+This is a clear signal from the Group that the programme is intended to apply to all entities (see “Being a responsible employer”).

 To know more: